Discovering Subgroups with Exceptional Survival Characteristics: Additional Results

 \subsection{Synthetic Data}

 We assess the runtimes of \ourmethod and each of baselines from our scalability experiment in Fig.~\ref{fig:synth_panel_bands} (left).
-In Fig.~\ref{fig:additional_synth_panel} (left), we see that all of the methods have consistent runtimes with the exception of \EDS, which varies quite a lot as the number of dimensions increases.
+See Appx.~\ref{apx:complexity} for details regarding computational complexity.
+In Fig.~\ref{fig:additional_synth_panel} (left), we see that all the methods have consistent runtimes except \EDS, which varies quite a lot as the number of dimensions increases.
 Expectedly, \EDS and \RK require increasingly more time unlike \ourmethod and \FIBERS.
 We attribute some of the increase in runtime of \ourmethod to learning the population model, which varies with the choice of the regressor.
 Overall, \ourmethod is the fastest method when factoring in retrieval performance. \EDS is the closest competitor but needs around 4 times more time for 1000 features.

 Next, we assess the retrieval performance of each method under varying population-subgroup hazard ratios in Fig.~\ref{fig:additional_synth_panel} (center).
 The hazard ratio indicates the rate by which the population outsurvives the subgroup, or vice versa.
 We can see that \ourmethod consistently outperforms all baselines across all hazard ratios.
 As the hazard ratio approaches 1.0, the retrieval performance of all methods degrades since the survival distributions of the subgroup and population become increasingly similar.